-- ING Checking or Savings Account: ING has some great account options available including sub-account options where you can save for specific savings goals.
+- Capital One 360 Savings Account: Capital One 360 has some great account options available including sub-account options where you can save for specific savings goals.
 A great way to save!
 Check it out here.

 - Ally Bank High Yield Savings: Ally Bank has competitive rates and no fees or account minimums, which is important when you’re trying to get out of debt.
 Check it out here.

 There are other good options out there of places to keep your savings, but just make sure that the account is readily accessible, and your money liquid.